 - Limit or restrict your coverage

-- Change definitions or other language in your original policy
+- Change definitions or other languages in your original auto insurance policy

 - Clarify or specify how your coverage applies to certain situations